alexeagle/post-merge-queue/README.md

 - The TARGET of pull requests, against which upcoming changes are tested and will merge
 - The BASE branch developers rebase onto or clone in a fresh checkout of the project.

+Our goal is for the BASE branch to be green, so engineers don't accidentally base their work on broken tests.

 ## Pre-merge queues

 This is a retronym, because every merge queue out there (Aviator.co, Trunk.io, GitHub) is a pre-merge queue.